 In October 2012 I spent two weeks in the Sultanate of Oman.
 The country is located on the eastern edge of the Arabian Peninsula.
 It's diverse geography includes rugged coasts, placid beaches, craggy mountains, salt flats, oasis and deserts.
 Hiking is by far the best way to enjoy Oman's spectacular mountain-landscape.
 I visited Oman a second time in November 2021 to explore the Omani part of the Rub al Khali desert on foot.

 Dhow wharf, Sur, Oman

 Omani crew, Rub al Khali desert, Dhofar region, Oman

 In 2021, I had the chance to join a hiking group on a great long-distance hike through the desert of Rub al Khali (the 'Empty Quarter'), accompanied by Omani Bedouins.
 The·Rub al Khali is the largest sand desert on earth (650,000 square kilometres), encompassing most of the southern third of the Arabian Peninsula.

 OMAN TOUR, 2012

 Unlike neighbouring countries where glitzy cities compete for bigger, better, taller everything, Oman has managed to retain at least some of the charms of the old Arabia as it must have been years ago.
 Therefore Oman is particularly well known for Cultural tourism.
 At the same time, it's also a great place for hiking!

-This tour in October 2012 was organized by Hauser Exkursionen, Germany, and led by Austrian tour guide Herwig Kaschka.
+The tour in October 2012 was organized by Hauser Exkursionen, Germany and led by the Austrian tour guide Herwig Kaschka.
 The desert hiking tour in 2021 was organised by Puretreks, Germany and led by Jerome Blösser, who is the travel company's founder.